AMenezes97/serosim/README.md

 user specified antibody model, must be specified within the antibody kinetics parameters tibble (model_pars).
-Lastly, we define the draw_parameters function which determines how each individual’s antibody kinetics parameters are simulated from the antibody kinetics parameters tibble (model_pars).
+Lastly, we define the draw_parameters function which determines how each individual’s antibody kinetics parameters are simulated from the within host processes parameters tibble (model_pars).
 We will use a function which draws parameters directly from model_pars for the antibody model with random effects.
 Parameters are drawn randomly from a distribution with mean and standard deviation specified within model_pars. runserosim requires that exposure_id and biomarker_id are numeric so we will use the reformat_model_pars function to create a new version of model_pars.
 Users can go directly to numeric model_pars if they wish.